Najee Harris Player Prop Bets for NFL Week 6 | Pittsburgh vs. Seattle 10/17/2021

 Najee Harris Player Prop Bets for NFL Week 6 - Pittsburgh vs. Seattle

-Najee Harris has player props available from sportsbooks before his next NFL game on Sunday at 8:20 PM ET airing on NBC.
-Harris' Pittsburgh Steelers (2-3) and the Seattle Seahawks (2-3) square off in a Week 6 matchup from Heinz Field in Pittsburgh, Pennsylvania.
+There will be player prop bets available for Najee Harris before he hits the field for NFL action on Sunday at 8:20 PM ET live on NBC.
+Harris' Pittsburgh Steelers (2-3) and the Seattle Seahawks (2-3) take the field in Week 6 at Heinz Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.